ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad-b2c.md

 ﻿# Up-party - connect Azure AD B2C with OpenID Connect

-FoxIDs can be connected to Azure AD B2C with OpenID Connect and thereby authenticating end users in a Azure AD B2C tenant.
+FoxIDs can be connected to Azure AD B2C with OpenID Connect and thereby authenticating end users in an Azure AD B2C tenant.

 ## Configure integration